metamn/beat/code/pages/what-to-learn-next-december-2016/what-to-learn-next-december-2016.md

 Now I simply can't find a similar article for CSS Grid Layout, something which clearly shows what gap this specification fills.
 The only useful scenario I've found to use grid vs. flexbox is to avoid page flicks in [Don't use flexbox for overall page layout](https://jakearchibald.com/2014/dont-use-flexbox-for-page-layout/)

 This scenario is real, but almost invisible for the human eye.
 I've managed to overcome this flick by using placeholders for images inside a flexbox item.

+However I'm sure there are use cases when grid layout is needed, like reordering a grid layout.

 ## Material design